dtcc-platform/dtcc-docs/docs/usage.md

     bin/build-docs

-This clones all DTCC package and copies there docs (folder `docs`) into the directory `website/docs`.
+This clones all DTCC packages and copies the docs (folder `docs`) into the directory `website/docs`.

 After the docs have been copied, run the following commands to build